-Plugging, or administering drugs through the rectum, is one way that people with a substance use disorder may take drugs.
-While it’s not quite as popular as snorting, injecting, or swallowing, it’s still a common practice with potentially severe side effects.
-One drug that people may abuse this way is Klonopin.
+Plugging, or putting drugs into the rectum, is one way that some people with substance use disorders may take drugs.
+While it’s not as common as snorting, injecting, or swallowing, it’s still a dangerous practice that can cause serious health problems.
+Klonopin, a powerful prescription medication used to treat seizures, panic attacks, and anxiety, is one drug that people may abuse by plugging.

 Dangers And Risks Of Plugging Klonopin (Clonazepam)